ogg25/camera-enhancer-docs/programming/ios/guide/guide.md

 }
 ```

-Run the project, now a simple decode app has been built via Dynamsoft Camera Enhancer and Dynamsoft Barcode Reader.
+Run the project.
+Now a simple decode app has been built via Dynamsoft Camera Enhancer and Dynamsoft Barcode Reader.